JCox924/atlas-simple_shell/README.md

 ## Repository Description

-This repository contains files to simulate simple shell implementation with a program is written in C language.
+This repository contains files to simulate simple shell implementation with a program written in C language.
 It serves as a basic interactive shell that continuously reads commands from the user, executes them, and waits for their completion.
 It is made to carry out specific funtionality based on the C - Simple Shell project at [Atlas School](https://www.atlasschool.com/welcome).

 ## Project Requirements

 - Allowed editors: vi, vim, emacs.
-- All files will be compiled on Ubuntu 14.04 LTS.
-- Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic.
+- All files will be compiled on Ubuntu 20.04 LTS using 'gcc' with the '-Wall -Werror -Wextra -pedantic -std=gnu89' flags.
 - All your files should end with a new line.
 - A README.md file, at the root of the folder of the project is mandatory.
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl.